meleu/meleudotdev/about.md

 - 🐧 Linux nerd since the late 90s

-- 🐚 I love the shell (mainly bash) and I live in the terminal.

-- 🤓 I write a blog (**in portuguese**) totally focused on the terminal environment: <https://meleu.sh>
+- 🐚 I love the shell (mainly bash) and the Command Line Interface.
+I write a blog (**in portuguese**) totally focused on the terminal environment: <https://meleu.sh>

 - ️👾 Big retrograming fan.
 Between 2016-2021 I dedicated a big portion of my time to open source projects related to this hobby (mainly [RetroAchievements](https://retroachievements.org)).

-- 📚 I'm also an avid book reader, Maybe you can know more about me seeing the list of [[books]] I read.
+- 📚 Avid book reader.
+Maybe you can know more about me seeing the list of [[books]] I read.

 ## meleu in 2 minutes